yannickloth/infolead-latex-templates/README.md

 # Shared LaTeX Preamble

-A modular, PIV-based (Principle of Independent Variation) LaTeX preamble for consistent document styling across dissertations, articles, and books.
+A modular, IVP-based (Independent Variation Principle) LaTeX preamble for consistent document styling across dissertations, articles, and books.

 ## Philosophy

-This preamble follows the **Principle of Independent Variation (PIV)**: each concern varies in exactly one place.
+This preamble follows the **Independent Variation Principle (IVP)**: each concern varies in exactly one place.
 Every feature (tables, diagrams, algorithms, listings) is self-contained with its own package imports and configuration.

 ## Directory Structure